 -

-Hedge Against "The Field": Currently, the market is heavily consolidated around three names.
-If a surprise candidate like Aaron Taylor-Johnson (who was a favorite through 2024-25) or Paul Mescal re-enters the conversation, the values of O'Connor and Turner will dilute rapidly.
+Hedge Against "The Field": Currently, the market is heavily consolidated around a few names.
+If a surprise candidate like Aaron Taylor-Johnson (who was an early favorite through 2024-25) or Paul Mescal re-enters the conversation, the values of O'Connor and Turner will dilute rapidly.

 Next James Bond Odds: The History Of The World’s Most Famous Superspy